 The Department of the Interior (USDI), Bureau of Land Management (BLM), is revising the Garnet Resource Area Resource Management Plan of 1986 for the Missoula Field Office of the Western Montana District.
-The Missoula BLM has prepared this draft resource management plan and environmental impact statement (Draft RMP/EIS) with management direction applicable for approximately 162,611 acres of public lands and approximately 267,389 acres of federal mineral interests in western Montana.
+The Missoula BLM has prepared this proposed resource management plan and environmental impact statement (proposed RMP/FEIS) with management direction applicable for approximately 162,611 acres of public lands and approximately 267,389 acres of federal mineral interests in western Montana.

 Land use decisions developed through this RMP process are based upon the principles of multiple use and sustained yield in accordance with the Federal Land Policy and Management Act of 1976 (FLPMA).
-The environmental impact statement (EIS) is incorporated into this document as required by the National Environmental Policy Act of 1969 (NEPA) and Council on Environmental Quality (CEQ) regulations for implementing NEPA.
-The BLM will consider public comments on the alternatives and analysis as it develops a proposed RMP/final EIS.
+The environmental impact statement (EIS) is incorporated into this document as required by the National Environmental Policy Act of 1969 (NEPA) and Council on Environmental Quality (CEQ) regulations for implementing the NEPA.
+The BLM considered public comments on the alternatives and analysis as it developed the proposed RMP/FEIS.